-- Estimated reserves which are based on oil resources reports based on the information gathered from seismic and geological data, analyses and evaluation activities; - Pre-tax discount rate of 11.10% in 2023 and 14.75% in 2022 which represent the current market assessment of the risks specific to each CGU, taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
+- Estimated reserves which are based on oil resources reports based on the information gathered from seismic and geological data, analyses and evaluation activities; - Pre-tax discount rate of 10.90% in 2024 and 11.10% in 2023 which represent the current market assessment of the risks specific to each CGU, taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
 The discount rate calculation is derived from the Group's weighted average cost of capital (WACC), with appropriate adjustments made to reflect the risks specific to the CGU and to determine pre-tax rate.
 The WACC takes into account both debt and equity.
-Adjustments to discount rate are made to factor in the specific amount and timing of the future tax flows in order to reflect a pre-tax discount rate; and - Oil prices of \$75/bbl and \$88/bbl in 2023 and 2022, respectively which are estimated with reference to external market forecasts of Brent and WTI crude prices.
+Adjustments to discount rate are made to factor in the specific amount and timing of the future tax flows in order to reflect a pre-tax discount rate; and - Oil prices of \$75/bbl in 2024 and 2023 which are estimated with reference to external market forecasts of Brent and WTI crude prices.